StatStud/techblog/content/posts/linux-distro-check.md

 ## Side Note

-In addition to checking the distribution, you can also run the following to get the type of archeceture:
+In addition to checking the distribution, you can also run the following to get the type of architecture:

 ```sh
 uname -m